heapwolf/pkp/README.md

 ```

 ## PKI FILE SPECIFICATION
-A package should contain a pki.json file that includes the following
+A package should contain a pki.json file which includes an object literal
+with entries corresponding to each signed version of the package.
+The file
-fields.
+should include the following fields.

 ### `key`
 A public key of the requesting signer.